Ranking by Lifts: A Cost-Benefit Approach to Large-Scale A/B Tests

 \section{Statistical Guarantees}

-First, we show the properties of the oracle procedure.
-We also discuss the second-order mean correction and the estimation of the local FDR statistic, which is essential for the data-driven approach.
-We conclude with the data-driven method's asymptotic false discovery rate control guarantee.
+First, we show the properties of the oracle procedure that assumes knowledge of $\pi_0$, $F_0$, and $F_1$.
+We then discuss the second-order mean correction and the estimation of the local FDR statistics, which are used in the data-driven implementation of the algorithm.
+We conclude by analyzing the data-driven procedure's asymptotic false discovery rate control guarantee.